Person of Interest and the Shadow Factory

 The “ideas and concepts” that John Poindexter advocated were eerily similar to the “machine” built by Mr. Finch on Person of Interest.
 The project was named Total Information Awareness (TIA) and would have had the ability to sift through billions of surveillance data, connect the dots, and spot terrorist activity before it happened.

-According to James Bamford, “TIA also included Scalable Social Network Analysis, which was projected to distinguish potential terrorist cells from ordinary groups of people through an analysis of various everyday activities, such as telephone calls, ATM withdrawals, and meetings; and Activity, Recognition, and Monitoring, which sought to develop computerized cameras capable of watching, recording, and learning how people act and behave – to ‘capture human activities in surveillance environments.’
-In other words, the object was to develop hidden cameras to determine whether someone was acting out of the ordinary.”
+According to James Bamford, “TIA also included Scalable Social Network Analysis, which was projected to distinguish potential terrorist cells from ordinary groups of people through an analysis of various everyday activities, such as telephone calls, ATM withdrawals, and meetings; and Activity, Recognition, and Monitoring, which sought to develop computerized cameras capable of watching, recording, and learning how people act and behave.”

 New York Times columnist William Safire became aware of Poindexter’s plans and wrote a scathing column denouncing the project.
 Congress likewise joined in on the outrage, and Total Information Awareness quickly vanished from the government’s official “to do” list.
 Although a machine capable of sifting through information was deemed too intrusive, however, the Bush Administration adopted a “warrantless eavesdropping program” that bypassed the Foreign Intelligence Surveillance Court nonetheless.

-During an early flashback sequence on Person of Interest, Mr. Finch’s business partner observes a stream of data flowing through the makeshift office which served as the birthplace for the television drama’s infamous machine.
+During an early flashback sequence on Person of Interest, Mr. Finch’s business partner watches a stream of data flowing through the makeshift office that served as the birthplace for the television drama’s infamous machine.
 “Direct for NSA at Fort Meade,” Finch explains.
 “That’s every e-mail, every phone call.”

 “Based on my understanding of the connections and equipment at issue, it appears the NSA is capable of conducting what amounts to vacuum-cleaner surveillance of all the data crossing the Internet – whether that be people’s e-mail, Web surfing, or any other data,” former AT&T technician Mark Kline explains in The Shadow Factor.
 “What I saw is that everything’s flowing across the Internet to this government-controlled room.
 The physical apparatus gives them everything.”

-While the massive amounts of data the NSA collects on average Americans mirrors the stream of information seen on Person of Interest, the actions taken after analysis of that data has a direct correlation to the television drama as well.
+Not only does the massive amounts of data the real NSA collects on average Americans mirror the stream of information seen on Person of Interest, but the actions taken after that data is analyzed have a direct correlation to the television drama as well.

-“The worry had always been that overeager criminal investigators, hoping to tap on a suspect with little or no probable cause, would simply apply for a FISA (Foreign Intelligence Surveillance Act) warrant by showing some nebulous foreign connection – for example, that the person works for a company headquartered in London,” James Bamford writes.
+“The worry had always been that overeager criminal investigators, hoping to tap on a suspect with little or no probable cause, would simply apply for a FISA (Foreign Intelligence Surveillance Act) warrant by showing some nebulous foreign connection,” James Bamford writes.
 “To keep the two types of eavesdropping activities – intelligence and criminal – completely separate, an artificial ‘wall’ was created.
 This was designed to prohibit those monitoring private conversations with much easier FISA warrants from ‘cheating’ by passing their results ‘over the transom’ to criminal investigators, who required a much tougher probable cause standard for a criminal warrant.”

-On Person of Interest, Mr. Finch reveals that “there was a problem with the machine.
+On Person of Interest, Mr. Finch explains that “there was a problem with the machine.
 I had built it to prevent the next 9/11 but it was seeing all sorts of crimes.
 So I had to teach the machine to divide the things it saw into two lists.
 Relevant and irrelevant.
 The events that would cause massive loss of life were relevant so those would be passed along to the NSA.”
 The irrelevant list, meanwhile, was deleted at the end of each day.
+Finch thus created a backdoor to secretly funnel that information to him and Mr. Reese.

 “The sad truth is all of the stuff for the most part is true,” creator Jonathan Nolan told The Huffington Post in regards to the central premise of Person of Interest.
 “It sounds like conspiracy theory when you tell someone that the government can turn on the microphone in your cell phone and listen to you whether you’re using it or not, but it was headline news and then everyone went back to not giving a shit.
 We all use these things because they’re convenient but we’re all aware they can be used against us.”